 Many probate disputes stem from suspicions that a particular individual took advantage of the declining health or dementia of the deceased to insinuate himself into the will to the detriment of the rightful heirs.
-We are familiar with such cases and know exactly what kind of evidence is necessary to make a showing of undue influence or lack of capacity.
+I am familiar with such cases and know exactly what kind of evidence is necessary to make a showing of undue influence or lack of capacity.
 If a caretaker or family member manipulated an unfair change in the will, that change can be invalidated.

 Demanding accountability and fairness

 The individual chosen to be the personal representative of the estate or to hold power of attorney has a fiduciary duty to dispatch his obligations professionally and in accordance with the wishes of the testator.
 Any deliberate fraud or negligence in accounting for assets can and should be challenged in probate.
-We have vast experience dealing with estate matters and can form a quick and accurate appraisal of whether matters are being handled competently and honestly.
+I have vast experience dealing with estate matters and can form a quick and accurate appraisal of whether matters are being handled competently and honestly.

 Don’t expect success if you handle objections yourself